kiwi0fruit/knitty/docs/knitty.md

 Converts Markdown document with specially marked code cells to ipynb (together with global yaml metadata section).
 Can use metadata option: `codecell-match-class: in` (default or malformed fallback value is `in`) that is a Pandoc class that marks Jupyter code cells.
-If `codecell-match-class: ''` (empty string) then all Markdown code cells would be converted to Jupyter code cells.
+If value is `''` (empty string) then all Markdown code cells would be converted to Jupyter code cells.
 ```

 Supports Pandoc metadata that is then set in notebook metadata.
 For example: